 Moe grinned, grabbed my money and filled the car with something that may have resembled gasoline.

 After we got back on the road, Diego said he traded a couple beers with Larry for a pack of cigarettes which seemed like a fine idea until I smoked one.
 It was a Mexican cigarette.
 I think the name of the brand was “Caca de Bebé [Baby Poop].”
 If you took a rotting corpse, set it on fire, stood over it and inhaled the smoke then you’d get an idea of the taste.
-I got ⅓ of the way through the cigarette, pulled over, jumped out of the car, threw up, gargled with some beer, grabbed a pack of Marlboros out of my suitcase and smoked 3 or 4 in a row just to get rid of the rotting corpse taste.
+I got ⅓ of the way through the cigarette, pulled over, jumped out of the car, threw up, gargled with some beer, grabbed a pack of Marlboros out of my suitcase and smoked 2 in a row just to get rid of the rotting corpse taste.

-Just before dawn, we arrived in Acapulco.
+At dawn, we arrived in Acapulco.
 Diego toodled off, with my money, to score some Acapulco Gold.
 I was still wearing the clothes I wore on the flight and I’m sure I smelt dreadful.
 I jumped into some gym shorts and went to the beach.
 I started swimming in Acapulco Bay at sunrise.
 This still qualifies as a lifetime highlight.
 The sunlight bounced off the bay.
 There wasn’t a soul in sight.
 No sounds other than those of the waves rolling into the shore.
 The water was pristine.
 I thought about telling Diego to drive to Chiapas by himself and come back to pick me up in about 5 years.
 I swam for a while and dreamed of a new life on the beach in Acapulco.

 I did finally manage to pry my way out of the bay and started walking back to the car.
 I made a stop at a little tiled area where there was a hose, soap, shampoo, conditioner and a mirror.
 I don’t know who thought to put this little cleaning oasis on the beach but I thought it was a nice touch.